HarHarLinks/wireguard-rofi-waybar/README.md

 - for the toggle menu: [Rofi](https://github.com/davatorium/rofi) or since you're likely using Wayland, [its fork with Wayland support](https://github.com/lbonn/rofi)
 - optionally, for notifications: `notify-send` ([libnotify](https://developer.gnome.org/notification-spec/)) and a notification daemon

-I'm personally using it on Archlinux with the following packages:
+I'm personally using it on Arch Linux with the following packages:

 - core/bash
 - extra/networkmanager